 2. WHY DO WE NEED TO EAT DIETARY FIBER?

 The human gut is said to be one of the most complex ecosystems on the planet.
-Fiber helps support our gut health by benefiting a healthy gut microbiome, which contributes to our overall health.
+Fiber helps support our gut health by promoting a healthy abundance and diversity in our gut microbiomes, which contributes to our overall health.
 Additionally, according to the Harvard School of Public Health, fiber may help positively impact various health-related concerns such as constipation and blood glucose levels.
 It may also support the management of chronic inflammation that often results from various health issues.

 3. WHY IS DIETARY FIBER MISSING FROM OUR DIETS?